 The aides and equipment listed on the certificate are approved by the USEF Adaptive Sports Committee.
 The committee will review each applicant’s individual needs and aids requested and prepare a dispensation certificate permitting such aids and equipment if deemed necessary and safe.

 Equestrians with permanent, measurable disabilities are encouraged to become classified.
 Currently, for athletes wishing to participate in national level shows, only a dispensation certificate is required.
-To compete in national championships, selections trials, or international events, classification is mandatory.
+To compete in national championships, selections trials, or international events, international classification is mandatory.

 Please visit the USEF website.
-The Dressage Para Equestrian Ranking List Specifications will be posted along with the Ranking List.
+The Dressage Para Equestrian Ranking List specifications will be posted along with the ranking list.
 The criteria may change annually, so stay informed by regularly checking the website.

 Please visit the USEF website.
 The current Paralympic Selection Procedures will be posted.

-Always reference the USEF rule book for the most current rules and information.
+Always reference the USEF Rule Book for the most current rules and information.

-The USEF Director of Para Equestrian Activities at (908) 326-1153, or by contacting the USDF at email@example.com or (859)-971-2277 can help answer your questions or direct you to the right person.
+The USEF Director of Para Equestrian Activities at (908) 326-1155, or by contacting the USDF at email@example.com or (859)-971-2277 can help answer your questions or direct you to the right person.